tomthought/react-native-init-shadow/README.md

 # react-native-init-shadow

 Initialize shadow-cljs projects to target react-native.
-This project uses the existing `react-native init` cli to generate the project's base, and will generate the project using the latest stable react-native version.
+This project uses the existing `react-native-init` cli to generate the project's base, and will generate the project using the latest stable react-native version.